Recertification for Adult, Family, Gerontological, and Adult-Gerontology Nurse Practitioners

 - Certificants may apply for recertification one year prior to expiration of their current certification if all documents needed for the recertification application process are available.

 - Certificants who allow their certification to expire, risk not being able to renew their existing certification and may be unable to practice dependent upon state-specific regulations.

 - Meet the minimum clinical practice and continuing education requirements established by AANPCP for recertification.
-This includes completion of a minimum of 1000 hours of clinical practice as a nurse practitioner in the NP’s population focus, and 75 contact hours of continuing education relevant to the nurse practitioner's role and population focus.
+Through December 2016, this includes completion of a minimum of 1000 hours of clinical practice as a nurse practitioner in the NP’s population focus, and 75 contact hours of continuing education relevant to the nurse practitioner's role and population focus within the current 5-year certification period.
 There is no specific requirement for pharmacy content hours.
 See CE Opportunities for more information.

 It is the responsibility of the Certificant to make sure they apply for recertification at least eight weeks prior to the expiration date of their current certification to avoid a lapse in certification.
 Courtesy renewal notification postcards are mailed to the Certificant’s last known postal address 1-year, and again at 6-months, prior to the date of expiration of the current certification.
 Email reminders are also sent to those Certificants for whom AANPCP has a valid email address.
 Please check your online profile to verify current email and postal information.

 - Creating and updating their contact information on their AANPCP online profile,